- 1 Overview

 (22 YE) Death of the First Empress

 The First Empress led her troops from the front, rallying and inspiring them in their campaigns against their enemies.
-She died on campaign in battle against an orc barbarian tribe on the Brass Coast who were subsequently wiped out.
+She died on campaign in battle against orc barbarians on the Brass Coast who were subsequently wiped out.
 She was interred in the Necropolis at Highguard, creating the tradition for many dead Emperors and Empresses that followed.

 The last known horse, the mount of the First Empress, died at this time.
 Highguard tales described the pair's final battle, but Urizen records of army logistics from this period suggest that the horse died before the Empress.
 Although the first Empress is always shown on a horse, there were no more horses after this time.